Qubit-based distributed frame synchronization for quantum key distribution: Abstract

 \section{Abstract}

 Quantum key distribution (QKD) is a method that enables two remote parties to share a secure key string.
 Clock synchronization between two parties is a crucial step in the normal operation of QKD.
 Qubit-based synchronization can achieve clock synchronization by transmitting quantum states between two remote parties, eliminating the necessity for hardware synchronization and thereby greatly reducing the hardware requirements of a QKD system.
 Nonetheless, classical qubit-based synchronization exhibits poor performance in continuous and high-loss systems, hindering its wide applicability in various scenarios.
-We propose a qubit-based distributed frame synchronization method that can achieve time recovery in a continuously running system and resist higher losses.
+Here, we propose a qubit-based distributed frame synchronization method that can achieve time recovery in a continuously running system and resist higher losses.
 Experimental results show that the proposed method outperforms the advanced qubit-based synchronization method Qubit4Sync in a continuously running system.
+Particularly, the results demonstrate that our method surpasses all previous works in key parameters, including frequency and the synchronization length.
 We believe our method is applicable to a broad range of QKD scenarios, including drone-based QKD and quantum network construction.